zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Retrieve a value from a table.

-   :t: the table to query.
+   :param t: the table to query.

-   :key: the key to lookup.
+   :param key: the key to lookup.

    :returns: the value associated with the key.
 If the key did not exist, then